 9. Get expert feedback

 While reviewing sample MMI questions and expert responses is very useful, such MMI Interview prep is only effective if you combine it with expert feedback.
-Even good responses can benefit from additional consideration to make them truly outstanding, and our highly-rated, one-on-one Multiple Mini Interview prep programs give you the opportunity to work with experts, who will give you the most realistic mock MMI possible, and individual, customized feedback to determine exactly what is best about your responses, and what still needs additional work.
+Even good responses can benefit from additional consideration to make them truly outstanding, and our highly-rated, one-on-one MMI prep programs (check out some BeMo reviews on Trustpilot!) give you the opportunity to work with experts, who will give you the most realistic mock MMI possible, and individual, customized feedback to determine exactly what is best about your responses, and what still needs additional work.

 Daniel, a successful BeMo student, shared how his MMI prep improved his interview skills: